 The next day we arrived in Cozumel.
-When we got to Cozumel, we did the Chankanaab dolphin park.
-We hadbooked off the web site as it was cheaper and we would get there faster than the ships tour.
+When we got to Cozumel, we did the Chankanaab dolphin park, booked off the web site as it was cheaper and we would get there faster than the ships tour.
 The taxi ride was $11 to it.
-We arrived about an hour before the folks from the ship and got a great shaded cabana near the lagoon and bar.
+We arrived about 30 minutes before the folks from the ship and got a great shaded cabana near the lagoon and bar.
 We brought our own pringles and peanuts and booze, so we only paid for a few cokes to mix with our rum.
 It was well worth the $ to swim with the dolphins, and as an added treat, we got to swim with the manatees even though we did not sign up for it.
 The cost to buy the pictures starts at $35 for one picture.
 The place is great to just enjoy with out the dolphins or manatees.
 Their beach is quite long, well maintained and they have places to snorkel, a little lagoon area for the kids to do snorkeling bar and food service on the beach as well as a restaurant and a large gift shop.
-One can go and enjoy the facilities for about $20/pp a dayif you chose not to swim with dolphins, which is a great deal!
 We did see a rainstorm moving in and decided to leave and we got back to the taxi terminal just in time for torrential downpour!
 Most of the shops closed down so we didn’t have time to shop, but we had been there many times, so really we didn’t need any junk anyways

 Next day we arrived in Mahogany Bay, Roatan.
 It is a very clean port that carnival paid a lot of money to fix up.
 There is a "village" of all the tourist shops like Del Sol, Diamonds International, and Piranha Joe and Fat Tuesdays and so on.
 It was well manicured and looked like a botanical garden.
-We booked a tour through the ship to Mahogany Bay island retreat with snorkel and lunch buffet.
-This was suggested as there had been alot of recent crime and assaults.
-We found out upon return home, that there was a murder of a NCL employee with in sight of the ship the week we were there.
+We booked a tour through eh ship to Mahogany Bay island retreat with snorkel and lunch buffet.
 The ride to the beach was on an overcrowded boat and about 20 minutes.
 It was a nice section of beach that is also very well maintained.
 There is a small "zoo" really just birds in cages and some ocicats.
 They also have nice snorkel gear and a large well maintained gift shop as well as very nice restrooms and changing rooms.
 The long pier to go snorkeling off is very well maintained.
 Once you get in the water, there is a small place to stand and get your gear on properly, and then there is a path that you follow to get between the coral reef out to the drop off area.
 There is a pool with many tables and loungers and on the beach there are many loungers and tables to enjoy both in the sun and the shade.
 The lunch buffet was pretty wimpy compared to ones on half moon cay I have been to.
 Also, you could only go thru the line one time, so when I went to get salad, they marked my wrist tag, then when I went to get the main meal, they tried to deny me, and I was trying to explain that I had not eaten my meats and beans.
 After about 5 minutes of arguing, they finally let me eat my meal!
 Once again the rain found us while we were enjoying lunch, but it was a brief hard rain and then it was over.